When you mop your floors, you are likely thinking about how they’ll look and smell after. But what about how they feel?

-If all that seems like too much work, you can go for microfiber mops as they’re better at holding unto dirt than other materials.
-This means they’ll not release the dirt into the water to make it dirt.
+If all that seems like too much work, you can go for microfiber mops.
+They’re better at holding onto dirt than other mops.
+This means they won’t release the dirt into the water to make it dirt.

 How to Clean Sticky Floors and Remove Residue

 Personally, I recommend using a good steam mop to clean any residue and get rid of sticky floors that happen after mopping.
 However, you can do it in other ways especially if the sticky residue is visible in patches that may just need scraping off.

 Here’s how to clean sticky floors and remove residue:

 1. Get a clean mop and a bucket of warm water for mild stains (or hot water for an extremely sticky floor).

 2. Add an appropriate amount of the best floor cleaners designed for your flooring type.